Podcastori

 Podcasts & Episodes

-The UI for podcasts and episodes was designed to encourage engagement among community members.
-A dedicated comments section is provided at the bottom of each episode’s page to allow listeners to share with each other.
-It also gives an opportunity for creators to gather feedback on their content and engage directly with their audience.
+The podcast and episode interfaces were designed to encourage engagement within the community.
+Each episode page features a dedicated comments section at the bottom, allowing listeners to share reactions and insights with one another.
+This space also enables creators to gather feedback on their content and engage directly with their audience.

 Episode page